andrba/hungryform/README.md

 ```
 ## Dependencies

 Each element of HungryForm, including pages and groups, can have a dependency parameter.
 This parameter must be a json string with an expression, that resolves to a boolean result.
-Within this expression you can use and combine the following operators:
+Within this expression you can use and combine the following operators, creating complex dependencies that can involve multiple elements:

 ```json
 # val1 == val2